cweitz621/hs-sa-tech-assessment-submission/README.md

 This proof-of-concept demonstrates an integration between Breezy's smart home platform and HubSpot CRM.
 The application simulates an admin panel that Breezy's team would use to:

 1. **Sync Customer Data**: Automatically create HubSpot contacts when customers purchase thermostats or sign up for trials
-2. **Track Hardware Purchases**: Create deals in HubSpot's "Order Pipeline" with associated line items for thermostat purchases
+2. **Track Hardware Purchases**: Create deals in HubSpot's "Hardware Pipeline" with associated line items for thermostat purchases
 3. **Manage Trial Signups**: Create trial deals with line items that include billing frequency and pricing information
 4. **Monitor Subscriptions**: Display subscription status from HubSpot's custom "Breezy Subscriptions" object
 5. **AI-Powered Insights**: Generate customer health insights using Google Gemini AI, with recommendations for HubSpot AI tools

-**Important Note**: Breezy Subscription records can be created in two ways:
-- **HubSpot Workflows** (demonstrated in this POC): When a trial deal moves to "Converted" stage, a HubSpot workflow creates the subscription record.
-This approach helps manage API call limits since workflows run server-side in HubSpot.
-- **Direct API Calls**: Alternatively, subscriptions can be created directly via API calls from your application, giving more control but using more API quota.

-This POC demonstrates the workflow approach to show how you can reduce API call volume.
-In production, choose the approach that best fits your needs, rate limits, and control requirements.
-See Setup Instructions section 6 for both options.

 ### Key Features

 - **Contact Management**: Create and view contacts with job title and company information
-- **Deal Tracking**: Separate pipelines for hardware purchases (Order Pipeline) and trials (Default Pipeline)
+- **Deal Tracking**: Separate pipelines for hardware purchases (Hardware Pipeline) and trials (Default Pipeline)
 - **Line Item Integration**: Automatic creation of products and line items for thermostats and premium subscriptions
 - **Custom Object Integration**: Read subscription data from HubSpot custom objects
 - **Dynamic Pipeline Loading**: Automatically fetch and display current deal stages from HubSpot